jhumelsine/jhumelsine.github.io/_posts/2023-08-24-its-your-move.md

 I learned the rules of chess when I was about eight years old.
 The rules fit on a single piece of paper that came with most chess sets.
 I could play the game casually with friends, but I was never really any good.

 Fast forward 15 or so years, soon after starting my first job.
-I was in the bookstore at the local mall, and I spotted this book, [The Logical Approach To Chess](https://www.amazon.com/Logical-Approach-Chess-Max-Euwe/dp/4871874729) by Euwe, et al.:
+I was in the bookstore at the local mall, and I spotted this book, [The Logical Approach To Chess](https://www.amazon.com/Logical-Approach-Chess-Max-Euwe/dp/4871874729) by Euwe, et al.

 <img src="https://pictures.abebooks.com/isbn/9780486243535-us.jpg" alt="The Logical Approach To Chess Book Cover" title="Image Source: https://www.abebooks.com/servlet/BookDetailsPL?bi=31643813477" width = "25%" align="right" style="padding-right: 20px;">